iris-ua/iris_lama_ros/README.md

 This node requires the existence of the `/static_map` service to load the map.
 To run the localization just execute
 ```
-rosrun iris_lama_ros loc2d_ros scan:=base_scan
+ros2 launch iris_lama_ros2 loc2d_ros
 ```
-Please use `rviz` to set the initial pose.
+Please use `rviz2` to set the initial pose.
 Global localization is not yet implemented.

 ### Parameters